-As discussed herein, management has determined that we did not maintain effective controls over financial reporting as of December 31, 2021 and September 30, 2022, due to the existence of material weaknesses, which we may not be able to remediate in a timely manner.
-See also "-We have identified deficiencies in our internal control over financial reporting resulting in material weaknesses and the conclusion that our internal control over financial reporting and our disclosure controls and procedures were not effective as of December 31, 2021 and September 30, 2022.
-If we fail to properly remediate these or any future material weaknesses or deficiencies or to maintain effective internal control over financial reporting, further material misstatements in our financial statements could occur and impair our ability to produce accurate and timely financial statements, which could cause current and potential stockholders to lose confidence in our financial reporting, which in turn could adversely affect the trading price of our common stock."
+As discussed herein, management has determined that we did not maintain effective controls over financial reporting as of December 31, 2021 due to the existence of material weaknesses, which we may not be able to remediate in a timely manner.
+See also "We have identified material weaknesses in our internal control over financial reporting which could, if not remediated, adversely impact the reliability of our financial statements, cause us to submit our financial statements in an untimely fashion, result in material misstatements in our financial statements and cause current and potential stockholders to lose confidence in our financial reporting, which in turn could adversely affect the trading price of our common stock."
 We cannot be certain as to the timing of completion of our remediation actions or their effect on our operations.
 If we are unable to remediate in a timely manner, this may impede our ability to file timely and accurate reports with the SEC.
-Any of the above could cause investors to lose confidence in our reported financial information, which could have a negative effect on the trading price of our Class A common stock.
+Any of the above could cause investors to lose confidence in our reported financial information, which could have a negative effect on the trading price of View Common Stock.